urish/wix-ui-lib/README.md

 ###Style paramerters in a CSS stylesheet

-You can use the color style parameters inside a inline CSS style within your widget, its a simple template engine that uses {{value}} to interpolate the style parameters.
+You can use the color style parameters inside a inline CSS style within your widget.
+It's a simple template engine that uses {{value}} to interpolate the style parameters.
 In order to activate it put `wix-style` attribute on an inline style.

     <style wix-style>
         #myElement {